 1. Fitting consultation

 We’ll properly assess and fit your eyes with contact lenses.
 In contrast to a spectacle eye test, there are more things to check.
 Firstly, it is especially important that the tissue covering the front of your eyes (cornea) is diagnosed as healthy and suitable for contact lenses.
 This is because contact lenses are placed in direct contact with this area.
+Orthokeratology and RGP lenses will require more details assessments.

-Eye measurements, including sizes, curves and prescription will also be taken.
+Eye measurements, including sizes, curves, and prescriptions will also be taken.
 So we’ll prescribe lenses that fit properly and are comfortable to wear.
 After discussing the different options available to you, a specific type of contact lens will be tentatively prescribed, as a trial.
 These trial contact lenses provide you with a test run.
 Furthermore, the Optometrist will use your trial lenses to assess how your eyes respond after wear.

 2. Wearing lessons